Skip to content

 Combination approaches may be used where clinically appropriate.
 Your clinician will advise on what combination, if any, is suitable based on your individual assessment.

-What are the possible side effects of GLP-1 medications?
+What are the possible side effects?

-Is long-term GLP-1 use clinically managed?
+Is long-term use clinically managed?

 Can dosage be adjusted?